oxigraph/oxigraph/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Which version of Oxigraph are you using?
 On which platform?
-2. A command line or a code snippet that triggers the bug.
+2. A command-line or a code snippet that triggers the bug.